voice4net/rtpengine-systemd/README.md

 	# chmod +x /usr/bin/rtpengine/rtpengine-stop-post

 In the systemd unit file, the option "ExecStopPost" is used to clean the system after the RTPEngine daemon is stopped.
-This incolves: deleting the forwarding table, the iptables related rules, and unload the kernel module (xt_RTPENGINE).
+This involves: deleting the forwarding table, the iptables related rules, and unload the kernel module (xt_RTPENGINE).

 Now you can enable/start/stop/status of the rtpengine service as following: